RuizhangZhou/fintech_apobank/README.md

 You can create the corresponding project branch in the shell by running the command `~$ git branch <feature>` and switch to it by running `~$ git checkout <feature>`.
 Afterwards, the synchronization with this repository must be configured in the branch itself via `~$ git push --set-upstream origin <feature>`.
 To delete a branch (Attention!) you have to execute `~$ git push --delete origin <feature>`.
 When a feature version is developed so far that no more errors occur in the context of the application, you can switch to the master branch and run `~$ git merge <feature>` to integrate `<feature>` into the master branch.

+It is possible to arrange branches hierarchically.
+This can be realized by merging branches at a lower level of the hierarchy with the one above (and then with the one above this one and so on).
+In concrete terms, the procedure is the same as for merging with the master branch: First you switch to the next higher branch (with which you want to merge) and then execute the merge command.